KatarinaPopikova/ppds2022/README.md

 *Variation_3*:
 Almost everything is the same as in variation_2.
-But when we use the Event, the signal method deactivates blocking the threads and needs to be reactivates.
-For simplicity, the `wait()`  method of the `EventBarrier` class has also been modified to a signal can be called without worry.
+But when we use the Event, the signal method deactivates blocking the threads and blocking method needs to be reactivates.
+For simplicity, the `wait()`  method of the `EventBarrier` class was also modified to a signal can be called without worry.

 - event barrier implementation
   ![use_barrier body](images/img_12.png)